Motleykm/Portfolio/README.md

 	}
 }

-So now we are going to be talking about validation.Some validation methods that we used were : Valiate integer , user input using null or empty method.
-So when the enters a  their username to create an account , they will use the null and empty method.This validates that the person will not leave this answer blank and must be answered if the wants to move on the next question.
+So now we are going to be talking about validation.
+Some validation methods that we used were: Validate integer, and user input using the null or empty method.
+So when they enter their username to create an account, they will use the null and empty methods.
+This validates that the person will not leave this answer blank and must be answered if the wants to move on to the next question.

  Example code :

 ```c#